 \subsection{Predictability in Task Chains}

 The foundation of hard real-time systems lies in guaranteeing that critical tasks meet their deadlines under worst-case conditions.
-Seminal work by Burns on Fixed Priority Scheduling (FPS) established rigorous Response Time Analysis (RTA) for single-core \cite{burns1991scheduling} and distributed CAN-based systems \cite{tindell1994holistic}.
+Fixed Priority Scheduling established rigorous Response Time Analysis (RTA) for single-core and distributed systems \cite{tindell1994holistic}.
 To address composability, Kopetz introduced the Time-Triggered Architecture (TTA) \cite{Kopetz:TTA-IEEE:2003}, advocating for a global time base to decouple communication from processing.

 However, modern autonomous systems have evolved into complex, multi-rate Cause-Effect Chains.
 Becker \textit{et al.} \cite{Becker:2017} proposed a comprehensive end-to-end timing analysis for such chains, enabling analysis based on \gls{WCET} estimates even without detailed platform knowledge.
 While effective for verifying register-based communication, this model faces challenges in modern architectures where hidden latencies introduced by security algorithms, transient network loads, and complex AI data dependencies significantly impact system performance.